mamisaki/RTPSpy/README.md

 Example applications using the RTPSpy library are provided below.

 ## Example GUI applications
-We provide a boilerplate graphical user interface (GUI) application integrating operations with RTPSpy and a sample application of neurofeedback presentation using PsychoPy (Peirce, 2008) to demonstrate how the RTPSpy is implemented in an application and to interface to another external application.
+We provide a boilerplate graphical user interface (GUI) application integrating operations with RTPSpy.
+A sample application external to RTPSpy for neurofeedback presentation is also presented.
+This application uses PsychoPy (Peirce, 2008) for neurofeedback presentation and demonstrates how the RTPSpy communicates with an external application using a library module (RTP_SERV).

 The GUI application is presented as just one example of library usage.
 However, a user may develop a custom neurofeedback application with minimum modification on the example script.